 African trypanosomiasis is infection with protozoa of the genus Trypanosoma, transmitted by the bite of a tsetse fly.
 Symptoms include characteristic skin lesions, intermittent fever, headache, rigors, transient edema, generalized lymphadenopathy, and often fatal meningoencephalitis.
 Diagnosis is by identification of the organism in blood, lymph node aspirate, or CSF or sometimes by serologic tests.
 Treatment is with suramin, pentamidine, melarsoprol, or eflornithine, depending on the infecting subspecies, clinical stage, and drug availability.

 Metacyclic trypomastigotes inoculated by flies transform into bloodstream trypomastigotes, which multiply by binary fission and spread through the lymphatics and bloodstream after inoculation.
 Bloodstream trypomastigotes multiply until specific antibodies produced by the host sharply reduce parasite levels.
 However, a subset of parasites escape immune destruction by a change in their variant surface glycoprotein and start a new multiplication cycle.
 The cycle of multiplication and lysis repeats.
 Late in the course of infection, trypanosomes appear in the interstitial fluid of many organs, including the myocardium and eventually the CNS.
-The cycle is continued when a tsetse fly bites an infected human.
+The cycle is continued when a tsetse fly bites an infected human or animal.
 Humans are the main reservoir of T. b. gambiense, but this species may also reside in animals.
 Wild game animals are the main reservoir of T. b. rhodesiense.

 Symptoms and Signs